Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Introduction

-As a result, classification models that have been trained on data originating from a single source or on low quality signals fail to generalize to previously unseen data distributions, which do not adhere to the i.i.d. assumption (i.e they are not independently and identically distributed), leading to degraded effectiveness \cite{recht2019imagenet, 10233054}.
-In this work, we propose training robust classifiers for PCG signal classification by employing contrastive self-supervised learning (SSL) and investigate multiple combinations of augmentations, leveraging both labeled and unlabeled datasets.
-However, as the effectiveness of an backbone encoder trained via SSL heavily depends on the adopted augmentation policy \cite{Reed_2021_CVPR}, we also research the appropriate transformations to be applied on PCG signals and report their effect in model training.
+A possible solution to the above limitations, which has proven advantageous in various ML fields, is the utilization of unlabeled data \cite{9086055, 10559458}.
+By training models on a large corpus of unlabeled data via self-supervised learning (SSL), the feature extractor is able to learn general representations and avoid overfitting on its training distributions.
+Nonetheless, even though there have been works researching the benefits of SSL in biosignal analysis, they are quite limited and primarily focus on electrocardiography, electromyography or electroencephalography signals (see Section \ref{sec:ssl4bio}).
+Therefore, in this work we turn our attention to the Phonocardiogram domain and propose training robust classifiers for PCG signal classification via contrastive self-supervised learning, leveraging both labeled and unlabeled datasets.
+Furthermore, as the effectiveness of a backbone encoder trained via SSL heavily depends on the adopted augmentation policy \cite{Reed_2021_CVPR}, the design of a fitting augmentation policy for each signal distribution is arguably the most critical and time-consuming step in an SSL framework.
+To facilitate future research in this domain, we perform an exhaustive evaluation on a large number of transformation combinations (\textasciitilde$150$) and models (\textasciitilde$4,000$) applied on PCG signals and report their effect on training and generalization.
 Specifically, we attempt to provide insight into the following research questions: